 - Technologies you currently use.
 They may need an upgrade over time

 - Your existing features.
 You may realize where they lack and how you can make them more robust

 2. Who is responsible for a product roadmap?

-The product roadmap is typically the responsibility of the product owner or manager.
+The product roadmap is typically the responsibility of the product manager or product owner.
 This person understands the customer’s needs and can decide on the product backlog and prioritize the user stories focusing on the goal and return on investment.